Last Updated: 11/01/23

 A healthcare or medical SEO audit is a fantastic way to attain an inside look at how your website is performing.

 SEMRush is a multi-faceted tool that allows SEO experts to check a number of things on your website domain.
+Their “Site Audit” tool helps identifies many of these technical SEO issues.

 A domain overview on SEMRush will show, amongst other things, these 3 key insights and metrics: